flutter/website/flutter-for-react-native/index.md

 ### What are the StatefulWidget and StatelessWidget best practices?

+Here are a few things to consider when designing your widget.

 #### 1. Determine whether a widget should be a StatefulWidget or a StatelessWidget

-In Flutter, widgets are either Stateful or Stateless — depending on whether they depend on a state change.
+In Flutter, widgets are either Stateful or Stateless—depending on whether they depend on a state change.
-* If a widget changes — the user interacts with it or a data feed interrupts the UI, then it’s Stateful.
+* If a widget changes—the user interacts with it or a data feed interrupts the UI, then it’s Stateful.

 * If a widget is final or immutable, then it's Stateless.

-#### 2. For a StatefulWidget, determine which object manages the widget’s state
+#### 2. Determine which object manages the widget’s state (For a StatefulWidget)

 In Flutter, there are three primary ways to manage state:
 * The widget manages its own state